raiyankamal/raiyankamal.github.io/src/notes/celery-inspect.md

 ```
 celery -A <project-name> inspect stats
 ```
 Output is one large JSON object, each key representing a worker.
+Extracting information, specially aggregated values from the verbose output can be daunting.
+Use [celerysee](https://github.com/raiyankamal/celerysee) or a similar tool for convenience.